deed-labs/gittips/README.md

-# openroll-monorepo
+# Gittips

-Monorepo for all OpenRoll components.
+Monorepo for all Gittips components.